Eisa01/mpv-scripts/README.md

  - **Powerful Bookmark Feature:** Copy the time of multiple videos by **[ctrl]**+**[c]** in mpv then resume any video even after clipboard is overwritten or it is cleared.
 	 - Using the log, copying videos adds a bookmark point, so you can resume to your copy position in any and all copied videos by **[ctrl]**+**[v]**
 	 - any video you copy its resume time will always be saved and can be overwritten by copying a new time of video so pasting will always take you to the newest copied time of its video
- - **Remember Videos Copied or Videos Pasted Feature:** If clipboard is replaced you can still resume the video by pasting
+ - **Remember Videos Copied or Videos Pasted Feature:** If clipboard is replaced with anything such as 'random text', you can still paste the video ;)
 	 - Open your video and resume anything copied even if clipboard no longer contain the time
- - **Remember Last Video Copied or Last Video Paste Feature:** If clipboard is replaced with anything such as 'random text', you can still paste the video ;)
+ - **Remember Last Video Copied or Last Video Paste Feature:** The last copied video or pasted will remain even after a device restart or clipboard changes.
 	 - If mpv is idle you can always paste your last copied mpv video or last pasted video into mpv to play it then paste again to resume.
-The last copied video or pasted will remain even after a device restart or clipboard changes.
 ### SmartCopyPaste Usage Guide
  - **[ctrl]**+**[c]** to copy the video/path and its time
  - **[ctrl]**+**[C]** to copy the video/path without time